-- Contiguousness linear continuity of target locations within a service area boundary. - Compactness how close the target locations are in relation to each other. - Consistent preferred technology the preferred technological solution to be built within the defined project area.
-The current technologies available are fiber to premises and fixed wireless solutions, according to the NTIA tool kit information based on CostQuest Associates' underlying data. - Similar target location count the desire to create defined project areas with similar location ID counts across the entire set of defined project areas within Nebraska to enhance attractiveness to service providers. - Alignment with existing infrastructure (roadways, middle-mile broadband infrastructure, towers, etc.). - Avoidance of natural barriers, obstacles, or hazards, such as avoiding service areas spanning both sides of a river or regulatory floodplain. - Similar cost per location served grouping of location IDs such that very high-cost location IDs are integrated within lesser cost location IDs to achieve a lower cost per location passed within the defined service area.
+- Contiguousness linear continuity of target locations within a service area boundary. - Compactness how close the target locations are in relation to each other. - Consistent preferred technology the preferred technological solution to be built within the DPA.
+The current technologies available are fiber to premises, fixed wireless solutions and low earth orbit (LEO) satellites, according to the NTIA toolkit information based on CostQuest Associates' underlying data. - Similar target location count the desire to create DPAs with similar location ID counts across the entire set of DPAs within Nebraska to enhance attractiveness to service providers. - Alignment with existing infrastructure (roadways, middle-mile broadband infrastructure, towers, etc.). - Avoidance of natural barriers, obstacles, or hazards, such as avoiding service areas spanning both sides of a river or regulatory floodplain. - Similar cost per location served grouping of location IDs such that very-high-cost location IDs are integrated within lesser cost location IDs to achieve a lower cost per location passed within the DPA.

-The NBO will define the number of service areas to be created and will be a parameter to adjust manually during each optimization cycle.
+NBO will determine the number of DPAs to be created to adjust manually during each optimization cycle.
 NBO reserves the right to add criteria as optimization efforts are refined to achieve NBO's goals.